Kruunuvuorensilta, the new icon of Helsinki

 Naturally, the new transport connection will have effects on its environment other than a change in the landscape.

 – There will certainly be some noise from the light rail traffic on the bridge, but on the other hand, there will be noise reduction on the rails.
-The disturbances during construction are greater for both the residents and the environment than during operation, says Niemelä.
+The disturbances during construction were greater for both the residents and the environment than during operation, says Niemelä.

 Exceptional as-planned model